Tutor: Michael Gibbons/Munira Rasul

 - There are two options for learning this:

 - 1. You attend our thorough and in-depth Anatomy, Physiology and Pathology teaching course as per our current calendar.
 Please follow this link for full dates and times.
-This option costs £780 including VAT.
+This option costs £750.
 You will gain an ITEC Level 3 qualification in Anatomy, Physiology and Pathology on successful completion and passing your exam.
 We will provide you with a complimentary textbook.

 - 2. You can learn this as an online and home-study program.
 We will provide you with homeworks and course notes.
-This option costs £300 including VAT.
+This option costs £300.
 We will provide you with a complimentary textbook.

 - With both options, you will then be eligible to take Unit 451, Level 3 Diploma in Anatomy and Physiology for Sports Massage exam, which is a compulsory part of the Sports Massage overall qualification for Level 3 and 4 combined.